Corionis/ELS/artifacts/document/command-line.md

 and specifying a publisher library file as input.

 If a collection file is specified only the items in that file are processed.
+This allows the file to be edited if desired.

 Note however that a collection file is not required to run ELS.
+Only a library file is required.

 ### Basic Example